Railk/T3S/README.md

 ##### build_on_save:
-On save the file can be automaticaly or not :
+On save the file can be automaticaly built or not :

-		"build_on_save_only":true|false
+		"build_on_save":true|false

 ##### show_build_file: